 Whilst no amount of money can make up for the harm suffered by Z it is hoped that the bringing of the claim will highlight the failings of the particular care home and lessons will be learned.

 Sadly, the above case is not isolated and highlights the importance of safeguarding in care homes.
 The safety and wellbeing of all elderly and vulnerable members of our society should always be a priority.
-The implementation of adequate and effective safeguarding policies and risk assessments should prevent or reduce the risk of those resident in a care home suffering harm.
+The implementation of adequate and effective safeguarding policies and risk assessments should prevent or reduce the risk of those residents in a care home suffering harm.

 Stay safe and well.